fuzzylogicxx/fuzzylogic/posts/getting-into-into-the-spirit-of-alba.md

 ---
-title: Getting into into the Spirit of Alba
+title: Getting into the Spirit of Alba
 description: Whisky festival with friends
 noteWithTitle: true
 pageSpecificRobotsDirective: noindex, nofollow